jofflin/automated-windows-setup/README.md

 > The scripts will install Chocolatey, node.js, and WebPI if necessary.

-> **Visual Studio Extensions**
-> Extensions will be installed into your most current version of Visual Studio.
-You can also install additional plugins at any time via `Install-VSExtension $url`.
-The Url can be found on the gallery; it's the extension's `Download` link url.

 ## Forking your own version

 This repository is built around how I use Windows, which is predominantly in a VM hosted on OS X. As such, things like VNC, FileZilla, or Skype are not installed, as they are available to me on the OS X side, installed by my [OS X dotfiles](https://github.com/jayharris/dotfiles).
 If you are using Windows as your primary OS, you may want a different configuration that reflects that, and I recommend you [fork this repository](https://github.com/jayharris/dotfiles-windows/fork).